silva95gustavo/LDSO/web/modules/yamlform/docs/support/faq.md

 **Who are you?**

-Hi, I am Jacob Rockowitz (aka [jrockowitz](https://www.drupal.org/u/jrockowitz) on D.O) and I have building custom enterprise CMS solutions for the past 15 years.
+Hi, I am Jacob Rockowitz (aka [jrockowitz](https://www.drupal.org/u/jrockowitz) on D.O) and I have been building custom enterprise CMS solutions for the past 15 years.
 I have been active in Drupal community since 2009.
 Please visit [my website](http://thebigbluehouse.com) to learn more about me.